dgreen/dgreen.github.io/_posts/tumblr/2010-11-07-doodle-best-practices.md

 becomes even more valuable remembering the meetings you are setting up as well as the meetings you have responded to that are hosted by others.
-Doodle can also handle 1) time zones and 2) "if I have to" as well as yes/no meetings
-<G>.
-With an account, one can link a Doodle .ics feed into one's calendar to
-remember promises made.
+Doodle can also handle 1) time zones and 2) "if I have to" as well as yes/no meetings &lt;G&gt;.
+With an account, one can link a Doodle .ics feed into one's calendar to remember promises made.

 _Best practice 1_ -- Meeting planners shall use timezones.
 It may only seem